gearglow/ReptiliaWithATwist/The List.md

 The last three champions put on a good show, Elysia had to give them that.
 Anna went for a sensory-overload approach, with lots of colored, scented smoke, sparks, loud noises, and a clever disillusionment charm which _almost_ got her through the ordeal unscathed.
 Unfortunately, Hungarian Horntails are aptly-named, and she was caught by a tail-horn as she made her escape.
 It went straight through her left arm and sent her flying halfway to the exit.

 Elysia winced.
-She knew from experience that Anna was looking at a night on skele-grow at minimum for that, and resolved to drop in on her later to help break up the painful monotony or re-growing an arm.
+She knew from experience that Anna was looking at a night on skele-grow at minimum for that, and resolved to drop in on her later to help break up the painful monotony of re-growing an arm.

 Izzy, mad little ball of energy that she was, did something _nobody_ saw coming.
 She cast an engorgement charm on herself until she was as big as the dragon (a familiar-looking Norwegian Ridgeback), then went hand-to-claw with her: first punching her in the snout as the dragon reared back to breathe a gout of flame, then suplexing her and putting her in a dorsal body-lock with a choke-hold until the dragon passed out.
 Then she simply dispelled the _engorgio,_ picked up her egg, and swaggered out of the arena.